TOVE Anita SKUTNABB-KANGAS, dr.phil.

 Other languages known: English, German, Danish, Norwegian, a bit of some others

-PLACE OF PERMANENT RESIDENCE Denmark
+PLACE OF PERMANENT RESIDENCE Sweden

 Formal EDUCATION